New Mexico State Road 423: Route description

-The highway's western terminus is at Golf Course Road and then proceeds east intersecting NM 45 (signed as Coors Blvd).
-The highway then continues east intersecting several state highways, and Interstate 25 (I-25).
+The highway's western terminus is at Atrisco Vista Boulevard on the west mesa of Albuquerque and then proceeds east to Unser Boulevard.
+State maintenance begins at Unser Boulevard and continues eastward to NM-556 (Tramway Boulevard).
+West of Unser Boulevard, Paseo Del Norte is currently owned and maintained by the City of Albuquerque.
+From there it then intersects Coors Boulevard.
+The highway then continues east to Interstate 25 (I-25).
 The highway's eastern terminus is at an intersection with NM 556.

 From NM 45 to I-25, NM 423 is a freeway with a 60 mph speed limit.
 From I-25 to its eastern terminus at NM 556, NM 423 is a 6-lane divided highway with at-grade intersections with speed limits of 45-55 MPH.
 Initial proposals to reconstruct its interchange with I-25 would have also extended the freeway portion of NM 423 east from Jefferson Boulevard east to Louisiana Boulevard.
 The scaled back design added two flyover ramps to provide high-speed nonstop access between I-25 northbound and NM 423 westbound and also NM 423 eastbound and I-25 southbound.
 The signalized intersections with the I-25 frontage roads remain in place, the same with at-grade intersections with San Pedro Road and Louisiana Boulevard (to the east of I-25).